Want to improve your pie-making skills? Here are the 10 top tips for making flaky, buttery pastry, juicy fruit pies, and

 - Use extra dough to cut out leaf shapes; mini leaf cutters are available at many kitchen stores.

 - Using the back of a paring knife or a dull butter knife, press veins in the leaves.
 Brush the dough shapes with egg wash and bake on a lined baking sheet in a 375 degree F oven for 10-15 minutes or until golden brown (small leaves will require less baking time).

 - Arrange a trio of leaves in the center of the pie (or artfully covering any flaws) and garnish with a few cranberries frosted with superfine sugar.

 Serving Your Pie

 Make your pie extra decadent by serving it with a dollop of whipped cream.
 For a boost of flavor, add two tablespoons of sugar (or more to taste) and teaspoon of vanilla extract to every two cups of heavy whipping cream -- or make it even merrier with a splash of liqueur.
-For a delicious sweet-tart topping, use half sour cream (not low-fat) and heavy cream, as in this Easy Whipped Cream recipe.
+For a delicious sweet-tart topping, use half sour cream (not low-fat) and heavy cream.
+Check out how to make whipped cream 8 ways.